imskm/kore-doc/applications/koreconf.md

 > The number of accepts a worker will do in one go before going up its
 > accept lock to another worker.

+**worker_death_policy** (default: restart)
+> Workers are restarted when they unexpectedly exit.
+Setting this to "terminate" will instead bring down the entire Kore server.

 **worker_set_affinity** (default: enabled)
 > Workers bind themselves to a single CPU by default.
 Turn this off by setting this option to 0.